fleetwoodmac/FUSEless-Mount-macOS/README.md

 ### Step 1: Create and configure Multipass VM
 1. Download and install the [Multipass](https://multipass.run/download/macos) package.
 Multipass is a super simple CLI tool by Canonical (makers of Ubuntu) that lets you spin up really lightweight ubuntu VMs on macOS.
-2. Open Terminal, and create an ubunutu VM using `multipass launch --disk 10G --name name-here`.
+2. Open Terminal, and create an ubuntu VM using `multipass launch --disk 10G --name name-here`.
    - `10G` is the disk size you are alloting for the VM, and can be changed to anything.
 I suggest 10G just in case, but it will not take 10G of space immediately and just sets the limit for it to grow up to 10G in size.
    -  `name-here` is whatever you want to name the VM.
 Multipass will download a minimal Ubuntu image, and set up the VM.
 3. Once done run `multipass shell name-here`.
 This command opens up a command-line instance for the Ubuntu VM.
 Terminal should say something like `ubuntu@name-here` or whatever you named the VM now.